Long Island Divorce Lawyer

 Not all issues that are discussed during divorce can be covered in a matrimonial agreement, which includes prenuptial and postnuptial agreements.
 It can include a contract to make a testamentary provision or a waiver of rights to elect against a will.
 As far as property division, the provisions for ownership, division, and distribution of both separate and marital property can be discussed.
 Other terms of the marriage can also be included and must be considered fair at the time of the making of the agreement.
 Provisions for the custody, care, and support of children can be included, but the best interest of the child will be the highest consideration at the time of divorce.

-Our firm will take the time to listen to your concerns, analyze your case, and help you formulate a plan that meets all of your needs during the legal process.
+Our New York law firm firm will take the time to listen to your concerns, analyze your case, and help you formulate a plan that meets all of your needs during the legal process.
 Our lawyers can deal with the legal issues of your divorce, help you protect your assets and your interests, and deal with your spouse on your behalf.

 At Jason M. Barbara & Associates, P.C., we know how New York divorce procedures work and we know what you are entitled to during divorce.
 When you retain our services, you have the benefit of our knowledge, our experience, and our success handling divorce matters.

-For quality legal assistance with your divorce, contact our lawyer today!
+For quality legal assistance with your divorce, contact our divorce lawyer today!